More

 Android devices are the most popular kiosk devices deployed for a variety of operations across diverse industries.
 In fact, anywhere we look around, the digital devices deployed all around us for day-to-day purposes are Android devices.
 Be it as wayfinders in malls, POS systems in retail stores, or digital signage displaying eye-catching ads for the latest products, Android kiosks are popular.

 It has an easy-to-use system UI, excellent operational efficiency, and is highly cost-effective.
-But as these Android devices are used for multiple business benefits, it’s essential to manage them with a dependable MDM solution that can ensure the security of the device and its data and also enforce policies to make sure that the mobile device is used only for the intended purpose.
+But as these Android devices are used for multiple business benefits, it’s essential to manage them with a dependable Android MDM solution that can ensure the security of the device and its data, enforce policies, and hide the Android status bar to make sure that the mobile device is used only for the intended purpose.

-This step-wise guide will help IT admin or business owners learn how to hide status bar on Android using Scalefusion MDM to prevent users from making changes to smartphone settings.
+These methods will help IT admins or business owners learn how to hide the status bar on Android using Scalefusion MDM to prevent users from making changes to smartphone settings.
+Let’s start by creating or editing any current Android device profile.

 1. Navigate to the Device Profiles.
 A Device Profile is a set of policies that are applied to the enrolled devices.